Embryo Grading - Q&A

 Picture Examples

-Right Image: this embryo is expanded (its zona pellucida is thin but it isn't hatching yet).
+Left Image: this embryo is expanded (its zona pellucida is thin but it isn't hatching yet).
 It has a fairly compact inner cell mass in the 6 o clock position.
 The trophectoderm is present but not completely uniform and it has some gaps at the top.
 This embryo would be graded as a 4BB.